vlad-shabanov/cbsd/share/docs/general/cbsd_oci.md

 There are a few points to note here:

 - OCI is an image standard, it does not regulate how exactly to work with the image;
-- for 2025y, OCI takes into account and focuses on the capabilities of Linux systems and in particular, the use of cgroups/FS layers/namespaces.
+- As of 2025, OCI takes into account and focuses on the capabilities of Linux systems and in particular, the use of cgroups/FS layers/namespaces.
 Thus, many things (capabilities, plugins) on FreeBSD marked as: "not supported yet".
 As an example - namespaces.
-For example, in OCI, containers may have 'sysctl' parameters which is widely used - FreeBSD will not allow you to do this:
+For example, in OCI, containers may have 'sysctl' parameters which is widely used (e.g. in redis or postgresql containers).
+However, FreeBSD won't let you use this because it doesn't have such capabilities.
 ```
 # A list of sysctls to be set in containers by default,
 # specified as "name=value",